mahavedalla/mahavedalla/docs/questions/vinaya/atthasilani/what-is-the-purpose-of-observing-the-sixth-precept.md

 ---
-Question: What is the purpose of observing the sixth precept?<!-- alternatively: why should one keep the sixth precept? why was it instituted? -->
+Question: What is the purpose of observing the sixth precept?
-Answer in Brief:
 Category:
 Tags:
 Sutta References: MN 3; MN 65; MN 66; MN 70; AN 3.7